 Power connections are made to the AC Power Supply Shelf or the DC Power Entry Module at the rear of the BPX node.
-Refer to Table B-2 and Table B-3. (next page) for acceptable cable and wire types.
+See Table B-2 and Table B-3 for acceptable cable and wire types.

 AC Powered Nodes